Mary J. Blige: 2011–2013: My Life II... The Journey Continues (Act 1) and A Mary Christmas

-2014–2019: The London Sessions and Strength of a Woman
+2014–2020: The London Sessions and Strength of a Woman

-On February 5, 2014, a remix of Disclosure's "F for You" featuring guest vocals from Mary was released.In May of 2014 Blige was featured on Mariah Carey’s song It's a Wrap as part of Carey’s deluxe edition of her 2014 album Me.
+On February 5, 2014, a remix of Disclosure's "F for You" featuring guest vocals from Mary was released.
+In May 2014 Blige was featured on Mariah Carey's song It's a Wrap as part of Carey's deluxe edition of her 2014 album Me.
 I Am Mariah...
 The Elusive Chanteuse.
 It was announced May 30, 2014, that Think Like a Man Too (Music from and Inspired by the Film), released June 17 on Epic Records, would introduce new songs by Mary J. Blige, including the single "Suitcase".
 Blige recorded a collection of music from and inspired by the film.
 In the United States, Think Like a Man Too debuted at number 30 on the Billboard 200, with 8,688 copies sold in its first week, becoming the lowest sales debut of any of her studio albums.
 On Billboard's R&B/Hip-Hop chart, the soundtrack album charted at number six, marking Blige's 16th top ten entry on the chart, tying her with Mariah Carey for the second-most top tens by a female artist.

-June 2, 2014 saw Blige pairing up with another English musician with the release of a re-worked version of Sam Smith's "Stay with Me".
-A live visual to the song was released on the same day.
+Blige collaborated with another English musician on a reworked version of Sam Smith's "Stay with Me", which was released on June 2, 2014.
+An accompanying live visual to the song premiered the same day.

 Following her concert date at the Essence Festival, on July 9, 2014, it was announced Blige would move to London to experiment with a new sound for her new album.
 Blige spent a month in London recording her album in RAK Studios with a host of young British acts, including Disclosure, Naughty Boy, Emeli Sandé and Sam Smith.
 Ten new songs, co-written and recorded by the singer, were released on November 24, 2014, on an album titled The London Sessions.
 That same month, she announced that she left Geffen and Interscope and signed with Capitol Records.